Parking and Transportation

 Location: Bayboro Hall (BAY) Room 132

 Parking Services supports the University’s vision, strategies and goals by providing exceptional customer services to our students, staff, faculty, and visitors.
-We will strive to be a model in the Parking and Transportation industry by using sound business practices,implementing current technology and training and ensuring parking is available for everyone at USF St. Petersburg.
+We will strive to be a model in the Parking and Transportation industry by using sound business practices, implementing current technology and training, and ensuring parking is available for everyone on campus.

-Parking permits are required to park at the University of South Florida St. Petersburg 24 hours a day, 7 days a week.
+Parking permits are required to park on campus 24 hours a day, 7 days a week.

 Valid and current USF parking permit required at all times.